DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### 2022/01/20 v0.754
 - ANTI-CHEAT - Now auto clicker will get you flagged automatically by the server and flagged account will lose the ability to ever win rewards from sending skip likes, even if you have stopped using auto clickers. this is also done silently with no notice to the cheater and irreversible.
-- OPTIMIZATION - Now the game will not load chat message until chat tap is open. this is to save server resource
+- OPTIMIZATION - Now the game will not load chat message until chat tab is open. this is to save server resource
 - FIX - fixed system message with wrong sequence

 ### 2022/01/19 v0.754